 If you cannot delete iPhone photos in DCIM folder, why not try an alternative?
 One of the best way to manage and delete your iPhone photos on your computer is by using a third-party software.

 Here recommend iMyFone Umate Pro.
 An iOS eraser which can allow you to delete all kinds of iPhone photos (including .heic photos) permanently.
 It is better than the other common deletion methods because iMyFone Umate Pro deletes data permanently, which means no one can recover it once it is erased.
 You can effectively protect your privacy with it.
+And it's fully compatible with iOS 13.

 Here are some top features of iMyFone Umate Pro: